shahed32156/Booking-API-Testing/README.md

 ```
 │
 └── Collections # Kind of directory where we create requests
-└──Environments # Environment variable where we create variables in perticuar environment
+└── Environments # Environment variable where we create variables in perticuar environment
 └── Request # Send HTTP request to server
 └── Body # (Request Body) for Send Request
 └── Headers # Add Headers info